What kind of car does a man buy who has a love affair with

 Some of the projects over the winter.
 Improve on the strength of the rear carriers.
 Found a small coolant leak.
 Good thing I planned well with a front inspection panel.
 Makes working on the front of the engine a lot easier.
 As far as changing spark plugs, well they are best handled by working through the wheel wells instead of trying to reach over the large quarters.

 Here are the pictures of that fall day in 2008 that tested my sanity.
-The complete excavation before it was safe in its garage.
-It took only 1 1/2 hours!
-Yes, I said garage.
-So why didn't I build it there?
-I can't give everything away.
-There is a complete story about that on the DVD.
+The complete excavation before it was safe in its garage took only 1 1/2 hours.
+So why didn't I build it there you ask?
+More about that in my Testimony section.